 Wat Rong Khun or White temple is designed by a very famous artist of Thailand, Dr. Chalermchai Kositpipat.
 The architecture is remarkable for the “heaven gate” belonging to the Buddhism believing.
 The highlight spot of this place is the bridge of “the cycle of rebirth” which is also the symbol of the temple.

-Baan Dan or Blackhouse is the collection of more than 40 building of houses in black color and various shapes.
+Baan Dan or Blackhouse is the collection of more than 40 buildings of houses in black color and various shapes.
 This place is a museum, art studio and traditional house at the same time.

 Visiting Chiang Rai for these 3 majestic temples is one of the most popular day tours from Chiang Mai as you can see the “White Temple”, “Black House”, and “Blue Temple” in one day.